apurveyajnik/apurveyajnik/README.md

 I have been engineering ML piplelines and wrangling data since 2016.

 I love the process of training models, specially Transfer Learning ones, where one can use relatively small amount of data to get usefull results (in NLP).
 I have always been more enamoured by the products that use them.
-For this reason the most of my work is in the form of closed source products live on some or other AWS instance.
+For this reason most of my work is in the form of closed source products live on some or other AWS instance.

 - 🔭 I’m currently working on building systems for keeping drivers and fleets safe, and on time at DriveBuddyAI